FIWARE/tutorials.Edge-Computing/README.md

 >
 > User can add  parameters to operator.
 To define the port for the operator application, use "service_port" and give a valid port number as its value.
 The application would be accessible to the outer world through this port.

-2.  **Register a Docker Image and choose Operator** to define the docker image and associate an already registered Operator with it.
+2.  **Register a Docker Image and choose Operator** means to define the docker image and associate an already registered Operator with it.
 The following picture shows the list of registered docker images and the key information of each image.